cfengine/documentation/resources/additional-topics/itil.markdown

 configuration, not specifically to the way in which CFEngine carries out its automated manipulations of the system.

-In traditional idea of change management you start by “base-lining” a system, or establishing a known starting configuration.
-Then you assume that things only change when you actively implement a change, such as “rolling out a new version” or committing a release.
+In traditional idea of change management you start by "base-lining" a system, or establishing a known starting configuration.
+Then you assume that things only change when you actively implement a change, such as "rolling out a new version" or committing a release.
 This, of course, is very optimistic.

 In most cases all kinds of things change beyond our control.
 Items are stolen,